abdomuhammed96/EnableTask/README.md

-# SMAPI-Testing-Automation
+# Qareb-Web-Testing-Automation
-For the Automation code for testing scenarios for Our Platforms: RN Android & Web
+For the Automation code for testing scenarios for Qareb Website